ten-protocol/go-ten/contracts/scripts/multisig/README.md

 - `NETWORK_CONFIG_ADDR`: Address of the NetworkConfig contract

 ### Required for Phase 1
-- `MULTISIG_ADDRESS`: Address of the Gnosis Safe multisig
+- `MULTISIG_ADDR`: Address of the Gnosis Safe multisig

 ### Required for Phase 2
-- `MULTISIG_ADDRESS`: Address of the Gnosis Safe multisig
+- `MULTISIG_ADDR`: Address of the Gnosis Safe multisig
 - `TIMELOCK_ADDRESS`: Address of the TimelockController contract

 ### Optional